 When making the team of teams’ constellations, the organization itself has a huge input to make this successful.
-Once again, the reason is that we are completing TDSD with the domain and domain knowledge of the people in the organization.
+Once again, the reason is that we with TDSD, are completing our way of working by adding the domain and domain knowledge of the people in the organization.
 But, remember that we always need to follow the organizational principles, and here the ones for us humans are the ones that is the main interest; team size, short chains of interactions, few activities at the same time, etc.

 Here below is what to think about and a proposal for team of team constellations will be made.

-The teams in the team of teams-level are mostly operational and will either work with backend components or the frontend (UX) component, from the systems design that the wholeness level is responsible for.
+The teams in the team of teams-level are mostly operational and will either work with backend components or the frontend (UX) component, from the systems design that the wholeness level is responsible for, see here for the deductions made, to understand why the division into backend and frontend is both necessary and possible.
 In very big systems, it is though suitable, that the team of teams-level together will with the wholeness level, also make systems design for a whole big component at the highest level of the architecture.

 The teams working with the UX part, will be the ones that work closely with the end users, in order to iteratively make an awesome UX.
 The UX teams are the teams that works mostly with end to end-functionality, compared to the backend teams, that mostly works inside components.
 But, no matter backend or frontend teams, every team still delivers their functionality verified and validated, which means that they are T-shaped, with analyse, code, test and build.
 But, for big software systems, the teams will be slightly different, since it is not possible nor efficient to learn everything, as well as it is not possible to deliver end to end functionality, due to the extremely high risk for a crappy systems design.
 This means that for big software systems, there is actually not a very big difference from hardware teams that also deliver their component verified and validated, even though we normally look at the hardware teams as I-shaped teams.